-Windows 10 21H1 (May 2021 Update) is expected to start rolling out slowly as an optional update during the second half of 2021, and if your computer is known to have a good upgrade experience, you will be able to trigger the installation through the Windows Update settings page manually.
+Windows 10 21H1 (May 2021 Update) is rolling out slowly as an optional update starting May 18, 2021.
+If your computer is known to have a good upgrade experience, you will be able to manually trigger the installation through the Windows Update settings page.

-However, since you are in control of installing the new version, the question remains whether you should install it now or wait since it is a fact that during the early days of a feature update, computers are more likely to run into problems even if they are considered fully compatible.
+However, since you are in control of installing the new version, the decision as to whether you should install it now or wait a little longer to avoid installation problems is up to you.

 In this guide, we will try to determine whether you should install or skip the Windows 10 May 2021 Update.